juliflorezm/frontend-videos-app/README.md

 # Tecnology used

-The tecnology used was React js, his main "arquitecture" is based on
+The tecnology used was React js, his main "architecture" is based on

 1. data_modules folder for consuming apis
 2. data folder that is into components folder to solve promisses